-- The business of Aena is directly related to levels of passenger traffic and airline operations. - Aena can be affected by negative developments (financial and economic) in Spain and in other countries. - Aena operates in a competitive environment both in terms of other airports, and in terms of other means of transport that can affect its revenues. - Aena faces risks arising from the concentration of airlines and depends on the revenues of its two main airports. - Aena is exposed to certain risks related to the commercial activity as a result of its revenue being linked to sales generated by the retail activity.
+- The business of Aena is directly related to levels of passenger traffic and airline operations. - Aena can be affected by negative developments (financial and economic) in Spain and in other countries. - Following the outcome of the referendum in the UK for its departure from the European Union (Brexit) the following risks have been considered, whose final specification is subject to the negotiation process that the British government has developed with the European Union to determine the final terms of its departure: - Lack of agreements that would allow the movement of aircraft between the European Union and the United Kingdom. - Depreciation of the pound against the euro that implies a loss of purchasing power of British passengers. - Adverse economic development of the United Kingdom that reduces tourism originating in that country and/or the activity of Luton Airport. - o Investments, expenses and operational difficulties caused by the reconfiguration of passenger flows at airports. - Aena operates in a competitive environment both in terms of other airports, and in terms of other means of transport that can affect its income. - Aena faces risks arising from the concentration of airlines and depends on the income of its two main airports. - Aena is exposed to certain risks related to the commercial activity as a result of its income being linked to sales generated by the retail activity. - Aena depends on the services provided by third parties in the operations at its airports, which may have an impact on the activity of Aena.

-- Aena depends on the services provided by third parties in the operations at its airports, which may have an impact on the activity of Aena. - Labour conflicts may have an impact on the activities of Aena. - Aena depends on information technology and communications and the systems and infrastructures face certain risks, including those inherent to cyber security. - Aena is exposed to risks related to the airport operations (operational and physical security). - Events such as terrorist attacks, wars or global epidemics could have a negative impact on international air traffic. - Aena is exposed to the risk of an important aviation accident. - Natural disasters and weather conditions can negatively affect business. - Insurance coverage may be insufficient. - The international activity of Aena is subject to risks associated with the development of operations in third countries and the fact that returns may not be as expected. - The profitability of Aena could be affected if it not able to keep up its current efficiency levels. - Aena might have to abandon the exploitation of the air base open to civil aviation at Murcia-San Javier. - Aena is exposed to risks related to its indebtedness, and its obligations may limit the activity of Aena and the chance of accessing funding, distributing dividends or making investments, among others. - Aena is exposed to risks of loss in the judicial or administrative procedures in which it is held liable.
-Additional information on these procedures can be found in Note 23 of the consolidated financial statements. - Changes in the tax legislation may lead to additional taxes or other detrimental factors for the tax situation of Aena.
+- Labour conflicts may have an impact on the activities of Aena. - Aena depends on information technology and communications and the systems and infrastructures face certain risks, including those inherent to cyber security. - Aena is exposed to risks related to the airport operations (operational and physical security). - Events such as terrorist attacks, wars or global epidemics could have a negative impact on international air traffic. - Aena is exposed to the risk of an important aviation accident. - Natural disasters and weather conditions can negatively affect business. - Insurance coverage may be insufficient. - The international activity of Aena is subject to risks associated with the development of operations in third countries and the fact that returns may not be as expected. - The profitability of Aena could be affected if it not able to keep up its current efficiency levels. - Aena will foreseeably abandon the operation of the air base open to civil traffic in Murcia-San Javier. - Aena is exposed to risks related to its indebtedness, and its obligations may limit the activity of Aena and the chance of accessing funding, distributing dividends or making investments, among others. - Aena is exposed to risks of loss in the judicial or administrative procedures in which it is held liable.
+Additional information on these procedures can be found in Note 23 of the consolidated financial statements. - Changes in tax legislation could result in additional taxes or other forms of curtailment to the fiscal situation of Aena.